bgcarvalho/CarND-Term1-P5/README.md

 - YCrCB color space works fine
 - A bug in [0 - 1] <=> [0 255] intervals convertions took me a few days to solve
-- Processing the search every 8 or 10 frames helps to speed up the algorithm, but is only enough to process 3 frames/s
+- Processing the search every 8 or 10 frames helps to speed up the algorithm, but is not enough to consider the algorithm fast
+- Time to extract features before training: 100s
+- Time to train: 27s
+- Time to predict cars in a single frame: 0.48s (testing with four scales)

 ## References